 Any and all disputes between players and their team or between tournament teams will be immediately forwarded to the Youth Nations Cup Organizing Committee who will make a final and binding decision with respect to the individual player or team(s).
 Be aware that disputes arising after the Roster Submission Deadline may be subject to a tournament fine.

-ll uniforms and their logos/sponsors must be approved by September 1st.
+All uniforms and their logos/sponsors must be approved by the Youth Nations Cup Committee.

-Anyone on the field or in the bench area prior to, following or during a game, whether it be staff or players not playing (e.g., injury), must always be dressed in Nation team attire with lanyards representing their team visible.
+Anyone on the field or in the bench area prior to, following, or during a game, whether it be staff or players not playing (e.g., injury), must always be dressed in Nation team attire and be a rostered individual for that team.

 What people are saying:

 "I am incredibly excited to play for my parent's home country and represent my heritage this summer!"